Advanced Shipping Quote

 Tara Massood, whose company includes three regional warehouses and order fulfillment services on the east coast and southeast says “Today’s consumer wants their order right…and they want it right now.”

-Her company, Massood Logistics specializes in furniture warehousing and has been providing warehousing, order fulfillment and last mile delivery for more than 60 years.
+Her company, Massood Logistics specializes in furniture warehousing and has been providing warehousing, order fulfillment and last mile delivery for more than 70 years.
 They have seen delivery demands increase exponentially in recent years.
+Massood Logistics specializes in last mile logistics for oversized items like furniture, where timing and care make all the difference.

 Today, virtually all of her company’s orders are received and prepared for shipment within 24 hours.